dart-lang/site-www/src/null-safety/migration-guide.md

   don't use null safety yet.
   For example, the Dart and Flutter core libraries are null safe, and they're still usable by apps that haven't migrated to null safety.

+  Note, however, that any package or app that uses a null safety-enabled package needs to use an SDK version that understands null safety.
+Currently this is Dart 2.12 beta or later.
 {{ site.alert.end }}

 This section tells you how to